3pxh/artifice-games/README.md

 You can substitute **9199** with whichever port number is in use.

+## Avatars

+Avatars need to be manually added to Firebase Storage when developing locally:

+1. Spin up the development environment
+2. Navigate to Firebase Emulators UI at https://localhost:4000
+3. Click "Storage" in top navigation
+4. Create folder named `avatars`
+5. Upload all avatars into newly-created folder

 ## Billing
 In the event that you need to work on billing, you can run the following commands to configure and run Stripe: